q30-space/ha-spaceapi-endpoint-client/README.md

 ### Race Condition Protection

-The integration includes multiple layers of protection:
+The integration includes multiple layers of protection (when switching is enabled with an API key):
 - **Optimistic state**: Prevents coordinator polling from overriding user actions
 - **Operation lock**: Prevents multiple simultaneous API calls from rapid clicking
 - **Error recovery**: Automatically reverts to the real state if API calls fail